SansGuidon/bookmarks/README.md

 * [Standuply](https://standuply.com/slack-communities) - big list of Slack communities
 * [**Self Improvement on SlideShare**](https://www.slideshare.net/featured/category/self-improvement) - Self Improvement presentations
 * [Marc Chernoff](http://www.marcandangel.com/2013/10/13/7-shortcuts-you-will-regret-taking-in-life/) - 7 Shortcuts You Will Regret Taking in Life
+* [Daniel Miessler](https://danielmiessler.com/blog/how-to-decide-who-to-friend-on-facebook-linkedin-and-twitter/) - How To Decide Who To Friend on Facebook, LinkedIn, and Twitter
+* [Daniel Miessler](https://danielmiessler.com/projects/concepts/) - Lot of concepts summarized by Daniel Miessler
 > Tools
 * [Chris Barber/ToolsOfTheTrade](https://github.com/cjbarber/ToolsOfTheTrade) - Tools of The Trade, from Hacker News.
 * [**BugMeNot**](http://bugmenot.com/) - no time to create an account ? try a domain or url and get shared logins